rkapl123/DBAddin/docs/DBModif.md

 ## Settings

-Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config affect behaviour of DBModifiers:
+Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config or DBaddinUser.config affect the behaviour of DBModifiers:
 ```xml
     <add key="CmdTimeout" value="30" />
     <add key="CnnTimeout" value="15" />